- Written by Super User

 SES co-operates with SES Jersey.

-Events Committee: Neil Laughton, Colonel John Blashford-Snell CBE, Barbara Jeffrey, Trevor Moss, Jane Davis FRGS, Nikki Skinner, Henrietta Thorpe
+Events Committee: Peter Felix CBE (Chair), Colonel John Blashford-Snell CBE, Barbara Jeffrey, Jane Davis FRGS, Henrietta Thorpe, Nikki Skinner

-Explorer Awards Committee: Diane Allen OBE (Chair), James Borrell, Ed Cooper, Lucy Shepherd, Nikki Skinner
+Awards Committee: Diane Allen OBE (Chair), James Borrell, Edward Cooper, Lucy Shepherd, Helen Spencer, Nikki Skinner

-Finance and Fundraising Committee: Neil Laughton, David Zeitlin, Colonel John Blashford-Snell CBE, Peter Felix CBE, Barbara Jeffrey, Jane Davis FRGS, Gail Lloyd
+Finance & Fundraising Committee: Peter Felix CBE (Chair), David Zeitlin, Colonel John Blashford-Snell CBE, Barbara Jeffrey, Jane Davis FRGS, Trevor Moss, Henrietta Thorpe, Nikki Skinner

 Independent Examiner: John Thackar FCA DChA, Chariot House Limited, Chartered Accountants, 44 Grand Parade, Brighton, East Sussex BN2 9QA